 Where 113.12 is the molecular weight of creatinine.

 For women, this result should be multiplied by 0.85.

 Note: These formulae cannot be used for creatinine clearance in children.

-In practice, this will mean that most patients with heart failure will be maintained on 125 to 250 micrograms (0.125 to 0.25 mg) LANOXIN daily; however in those who show increased sensitivity to the adverse effects of LANOXIN, a dose of 62.5 micrograms (0.0625 mg) daily or less may suffice.
+In practice this will mean that most patients with heart failure will be maintained on 125 to 250 micrograms (0.125 to 0.25 mg) of digoxin per day.
+However, in those who show increased sensitivity to the adverse effects of digoxin, a dose of 62.5 micrograms (0.0625 mg) daily or less may suffice.
 Conversely, some patients may require a higher dose.

-· Neonates, infants and children up to 10 years of age
+• Neonates, infants and children up to 10 years of age